Heera Singh Sandhu

 Sardar Heera Singh Sandhu (1706–1776) was the founder of Nakai Misl, one of the twelve Sikh Misls that later became the Sikh Empire under the leadership of Ranjit Singh.
-He was born in a Sandhu Jat Sikh family in present day Pakistan.
-Heera Singh Sandhu was killed in battle near Pakpattan when he partook in a battle against a Chisti army of devotees of Baba Farid's shrine in 1776.
+Heera Singh was born in a Sandhu Jat Sikh family in present-day Pakistan.
+He was killed in battle near Pakpattan when he partook in a battle against a Chisti Army of devotees of Baba Farid's shrine in 1776.